alex-smtv/Windows-Terminal-CM/README.md

 ![Demo](./res/demo.png)

 Add a custom context menu when you right click inside your File Explorer in Windows to allow an easy access to the [Windows Terminal](https://github.com/microsoft/terminal).
 The Windows Terminal will be opened within the current or selected directory.
+If a Windows Terminal session is already running, a new tab will be opened inside instead.

 ## How to use